flatscrew/rasterflow-docs/content/2.operations/edge-detect/difference-of-gaussians.md

 ---
 title: Difference of Gaussians
-description: "Edge detection with control of edge thickness, based on the difference of two gaussian blurs"
+description: "Edge detection with control of edge thickness, based on the difference of two gaussian blurs."
 links:
   - label: "gegl:difference-of-gaussians"
     to: "https://gegl.org/operations/gegl-difference-of-gaussians"